vipulnaik/diet-exercise-health/events/2024/2024-11-09-onward-abdominal-discomfort.md

 surviving symptom.
 The qualia had shifted from a bloating sensation to a cramping sensation.

+By the morning of 2024-11-12, the abdominal discomfort had largely cleared; any residual discomfort was not different from levels seen under normal fluctuation.
+So, I am considering the incident closed.

 ## Theories as to potential causes

 * Overexertion in the call on Saturday was a likely trigger but not